 Washington Post, August 22, 2017

 The recently launched Firearm Violence Research Center at UC Davis “aims to find effective ways to prevent firearm violence through scientific investigation and understanding.”
-In 2016, the Heising-Simons Foundation’s Local and Emerging Opportunities program supported its development with a $224,949 grant.
+In 2016, the Heising-Simons Foundation’s Community and Opportunity program supported its development with a $224,949 grant.

 TPS Officials Hope Participation in National Study Attracts More Children to Public Pre-k